EdgeApp/edge-react-gui/README.md

 ## Deploying (MacOS Only)

 The included `deploy.js` is a script to automate building, signing, and deploying release builds of Edge.
 It provides the following:

-- Auto set app version number based on `package.json` version
-- Auto increment and set the buildnum to the value of YYMMDDNN where NN is an auto-incrementing build number within a day
 - Auto sign Android APK with Android keystore files
 - Auto sign iOS IPA with provisioning profiles

 ### To Use

+- Run `./scripts/updateVersion.js` to set up your build number & version.
 - Set the env var KEYCHAIN_PASSWORD to the keychain password of the current user
 - Copy the `deploy-config.sample.json` to `deploy-config.json` and edit the parameters accordingly.
 You'll need a HockeyApp account to get ids and keys
 - Put any Android keystore files into `edge-react-gui/keystores/`